-UMass Amherst transitions to a completely tobacco-free campus as of July 1, 2013.
-Learn more about the plan at the Tobacco-Free UMass website, www.umass.edu/tobaccofree.
+UMass Amherst became a completely tobacco-free campus on July 1, 2013.
+Learn more about the policy at the Tobacco-Free UMass website, www.umass.edu/tobaccofree.

 Whether you're ready to quit, aren't sure what to do, or just want help getting through the day without tobacco, these campus programs and online resources can help:

 Free one-on-one meetings with a UMass Amherst tobacco treatment specialist are available to any member of the campus community.
 For an appointment, call (413) 577-5225.

 Students and other UHS patients who want to quit tobacco by using prescription medication can make an appointment with a physician or nurse practitioner; call (413) 577-5101.
 Services will be billed to your health insurance plan.

 Students seeking counseling and prescriptions for tobacco cessation medication can make an appointment with the Center for Counseling and Psychological Health, (413) 545-2337.
 Services will be billed to your health insurance plan.

 Acupuncture can be an effective adjunct to treatment for quitting tobacco.
 UHS' Acupuncture Clinic is open to students, faculty and staff by appointment; call (413) 577-6511.

 The Student Health Benefit Plan covers acupuncture at UHS.
 Treatment is also available on a fee-for-service basis; if your insurance plan covers acupuncture, you may submit claims to them for reimbursement.